hitew/ContractCheck/README.md

 ## Running Project
 This folder contains the code for the ContrackCheck method.
 There are a few important subfolders and files as follows.

--AST_Parsed - Uses ANTLR to parse abstract syntax trees.
+- AST_Parsed - Uses ANTLR to parse abstract syntax trees.
--AFU_Extracted - Extracts AFU code slices.
+- AFU_Extracted - Extracts AFU code slices.
--Embedded - Embeds code slices.
+- Embedded - Embeds code slices.
--Method - Performs vulnerability detection using different methods.
+- Method - Performs vulnerability detection using different methods.

 ## References
 Checking Smart Contracts With Structural Code Embedding